Moustafa-Sherif/Computer-Vision/README.md

- - In this repo you will find my computer vision projects you will find more information and details about each project ,In the readme  of it's directory:
+ - In this repo you will find my computer vision projects
+ - إou will find more information and details about each project ,In the readme  of it's directory:

  - Deep Learning Projects:
 	 - 	 Image Classification On Cifar: